komodorio/docs/docs/Integrations/AzureActiveDirectory/Azure-SAML-Integration.md

 This should lead you to the following page, where you click "Edit" on "Basic SAML Configuration":
 <img src="./img/saml-based-sign-on.png">

-This is where those parameters that are supplied by Komodor support are required.
+This is where those parameters that are supplied by Komodor support (above) are required.
 We fill in the form as follows, and click "Save":
 <img src="./img/basic-saml-configuration.png">

 Next, we scroll down to the "SAML Certificates" section.
 We download the certificate file by clicking on the higlighted link.